James75-SOC/Cyber-Security-Code/README.md

 if login_analysis >= 3:
     print("Alert!
 This account has more login activity than normal.") # Conditional statement that displays an alert about the login activity if it's more than normal

+# using the append function to add users and computers to an approved list
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "tshah", "sgilmore", "eraab"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "2ye3lzg", "4n482ts", "a307vir"]
+# Assign `new_user` to the username of a new approved user
+new_user = "gesparza"
+# Assign `new_device` to the device ID of the new approved user
+new_device = "3rcv4w6"
+# Add that user's username and device ID to `approved_users` and `approved_devices` respectively
+approved_users.append("gesparza")
+approved_devices.append("3rcv4w6")
+# Display the contents of `approved_users`
+print(approved_users)
+# Diplay the contents of `approved_devices`
+print(approved_devices)
+# use the remove() function to take names off the lists

+# this code searches a list of users to check if they are on a list using a conditional statement
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Assign `username` to a username
+username = "sgilmore"
+# Conditional statement
+if username in approved_users:
+    print("The user", username, "is approved to access the system.")
+else:
+    print("the user", username, "is not approved to access the system.")

+# This code returns the position of a givien value in a list
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Assign `username` to a username
+username = "sgilmore"
+# Assign `ind` to the index of `username` in `approved_users`
+ind = approved_users.index(username)
+# Display the value of `ind`
+print(ind)

+# this code demonstrates how you can find an index in one list and then use this index to display connected information in another list
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Assign `username` to a username
+username = "sgilmore"
+# Assign `ind` to the index of `username` in `approved_users`
+ind = approved_users.index(username)
+# Display the device ID at the index that matches the value of `ind` in `approved_devices`
+print(approved_devices[ind])

+# this code determines if a username and device ID correspond.
+The conditional checks if the username is an element of the approved_devices and if the device_id stored at the same index as username matches the device_id entered.
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Assign `username` to a username
+username = "sgilmore"
+# Assign `device_id` to a device ID
+device_id = "4n482ts"
+# Assign `ind` to the index of `username` in `approved_users
+ind = approved_users.index(username)
+# Conditional statement
+if username in approved_users and device_id == approved_devices[ind]:
+    print("The username", username, "is approved to access the system.") print(device_id, "is the assigned device for", username)

+# this matches the above code but runs an elif statement incase things don't match i.e like in this example
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Assign `username` to a username
+username = "sgilmore"
+# Assign `device_id` to a device ID
+device_id = "8rp2K75"
+# Assign `ind` to the index of `username` in `approved_users`
+ind = approved_users.index(username)
+if username in approved_users and device_id == approved_devices[ind]:
+    print("The user", username, "is approved to access the system.") print(device_id, "is the assigned device for", username) elif username in approved_users and device_id != approved_devices[ind]:
+# Handles the case when `username` belongs to `approved_users` but element at `ind` in `approved_devices` does not match `device_id`,
+# and displays two messages accordingly
+    print("The user", username, "is approved to access the system, but", device_id, "is not their assigned device.")

+#  A complete algorithm using a function and conditionals to automate the login process.
+In the following code, a nested conditional is used to achieve the goals of the algorithm.
+There is a conditional statement inside of another conditional statement.
+The outer conditional handles the case when the username is approved and the case when username is not approved.
+The inner conditional, which is placed inside the first if statement, handles the case when the username is approved and the device_id is correct, as well as the case when the username is approved and the device_id is incorrect.
+# Assign `approved_users` to a list of approved usernames
+approved_users = ["elarson", "bmoreno", "sgilmore", "eraab", "gesparza"]
+# Assign `approved_devices` to a list of device IDs that correspond to the usernames in `approved_users`
+approved_devices = ["8rp2k75", "hl0s5o1", "4n482ts", "a307vir", "3rcv4w6"]
+# Define a function named `login` that takes in two parameters, `username` and `device_id`
+def login(username, device_id):

+    if username in approved_users:
+       print("The user", username, "is approved to access the system.")
+       # assign `ind` to the index of `username` in `approved_users`,
+        ind = approved_users.index(username)
+        # and execute the following conditional
+        # If `device_id` matches the element at the index `ind` in `approved_devices`,
+        if device_id == approved_devices[ind]:
+        # then display "______ is the assigned device for ______"
+        print(device_id, "is the assigned device for", username)

+    else:
+        print(device_id, "is not their assigned device.")
+    else:
+        print("The username", username, "is not approved to access the system.")
+# Call the function defined to experiment with different username and device_id combinations
+login("elarson", "3rcv4w6")

+#notes
+# 1) Indexing a list is similar to indexing a string.
+Index values start at 0.
+# 2) The .append() method helps you add new elements to the end of lists.
+# 3) The .remove() method helps you remove elements from lists.
+# 4) The .index() method can be used on different types of sequences.
+They can be used not only with strings, but also with lists.
+# 5) With a list, the .index() method allows you to identify the position where a specified element is located in that list.
+# 6) If two lists contain information that correspond to each other in a specific order, you can use indices to pair elements from the lists together.
+# 7) Functions can be used to develop algorithms.
+When defining a function, you must specify the parameters it takes in and the actions it should execute.